 - And indeed, in the show itself, a captain of another (smaller, older) Starfleet vessel refers to the Enterprise as a "Flying Hotel".

-- The TARDIS from Doctor Who, particularly in its original 1960s incarnation.
-Attempts by some designers to update the look of the TARDIS to make it look consciously futuristic (most infamously in the 1980s◊) have, ironically, dated faster.
-Latterly the TARDIS set design has moved away from asceticism to embrace steampunk and clapped-out organo-gothic.
+- The TARDIS interior from Doctor Who, especially in its original 1960s incarnation.
+Attempts by some designers to update the look of the TARDIS to make it look consciously futuristic (most infamously in the 1980s◊) look, by today's standard, more dated.
+From 1996 onwards, the TARDIS set design has moved away from asceticism to embrace steampunk and clapped-out organo-gothic.

 - Massive Dynamic from Fringe is in love◊ with◊ this style◊, combined with Sinister Geometry.